CryptoKage/DegenPets/docs/9-Appendices/player_guide/8-Tournaments.md

 ## Community Representation

 *   For certain tournaments (like Weekly Standard & Monthly Major), if your connected wallet holds a verified NFT from one of our partner projects, you may have the option to **"Represent"** that community.
-*   This primarily adds a community tag to your name on leaderboards and allows for filtered community-specific rankings, fostering friendly competition.
+*   This primarily adds a community tag to your name on leaderboards.

 ## Checking Leaderboards